ietf-wg-cellar/ebml-specification/specification.markdown

 The VINT Data value of one-octet Element IDs MUST be between 0x01 and 0x7E.
 These items are valuable because they are short, and need to be used for commonly repeated elements.
 Values from 1 to 126 are to be allocated according to the "RFC Required" policy [@!RFC8126].

 The VINT Data value of two-octet Element IDs MUST be between 0x007F and 0x3FFE.
-Numbers are be allocated within this range according to the "Specification Required" policy [@!RFC8126].
+Numbers are to be allocated within this range according to the "Specification Required" policy [@!RFC8126].

 The numbers 0x3FFF and 0x4000 are RESERVED.